-1. Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and $Oxone^{\text{®}}$ .
+1. Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and $Oxone^{\circledast}$ .

-2. Based on the results of your TLC analysis, answer the following questions.
+2. Based on your results on the TLC analysis, answer the following questions.

 • Which eluent is better to follow the reaction progress?